3. Codespaces

 -

-A local Kubernetes (kind) cluster monitored by Dynatrace, with some pre-deployed apps that will be used later in the demo.
+A local Kubernetes (k3d) cluster monitored by Dynatrace, with some pre-deployed apps that will be used later in the demo.

 -